comp-machine-learning-spring2022/syllabus-spring2022/_sources/logistics.md

 ### Pivoting Class Meetings

 If I am unwell and/or experiencing any symptoms of COVID, class will be held on gather.
 If this happens, I will send a slack message on the #general channel using the @everyone mention.
 Using @everyone should send an email to your inbox.

+If the college remains remote for the whole semester, the course should be able to remain largely remain unchanged.
+The structure of this course is similar to one that I used in Spring 2021 for _Computational Machine Learning._ That course was fully online, and students had positive comments on this format.

 ## Communication